 A horse mushroom in its prime is a thing of great beauty and superb flavour.
 It also has the curious dual distinction of being commonly misidentified and widely underrated.

-In bleak midwinter, when mycophogists start to look hungry and haunted by the paucity of pickings, velvet shank (flamunilla velutipes) can put a glint back in their eye.
-It grows between November and March, when, in Scotland, there are very few other mushrooms about.
+In bleak midwinter, when mycophogists start to look hungry and haunted by the paucity of pickings, velvet shank (Flamunilla velutipes) can put a glint back in their eye.
+It grows between November and March, when, in Scotland, there aren’t so many other mushrooms about…

 Wood blewits generally do not appear until there has been at least a light frost.
 This makes them doubly appealing as other top gourmet mushrooms can become scarce at this point in the season.
 And make no mistake – these are right up the top tier of the finest edible fungi.